-Okay, if the term Virtual World is new to you, this may all seem a bit complicated, but stick with us, because studies suggest that immersion is an effective way to learn English, and whilst we would love to invite everyone over to our place, it's not possible.
-However, we can invite you to join us in Virtual Worlds, thanks to our lovely sponsors.
+Okay, if the term Virtual World is new to you, this may all seem a bit complicated, but stick with us, because studies suggest that immersion is an effective way to learn English (and anything else), and whilst we would love to invite everyone over to our place, it's not possible.
+However, we can invite you to join us in Virtual Worlds, thanks to advertisers, patrons and sponsors.
 The idea is that we are able meet up with each other in Virtual Worlds and explore the learning opportunities, with a bit of help from Lynne.

 What is a virtual world?